Consultation with Children and Young People with SEND

-- Regular conversations with parents to discuss their child’s progress in school, what we are doing to help and any concerns/suggestions the family have.
+- regular conversations with parents to discuss their child’s progress in school, what we are doing to help and any concerns/suggestions the family have;

-- We encourage an open door policy.
+- that we encourage an open door policy.
 We recognise that parents may have concerns at any time in the school year and we would encourage parents not to wait until the next meeting to discuss these.
 Parents are always welcome to pop into school to see someone – if we can’t see them there and then, we will make an appointment to do so as soon as possible.

 Consultation with parents and carers of children and young people with SEND

 We are committed to working with parents and carers to identify their child’s needs and support.
 Parents and carers will be involved throughout the process.

 There is a range of ways this can be done, for example: